lezetho/security/README.md

 **How to block DDoS attacks from my domain using Cloudflare?**
 Now, there's a series of ways to start off.
 Let's go from the basics.

+> [!WARNING]
+>
+> READ THIS BEFORE CONTINUING!
+> ---
+>
+> Using this Cloudflare rule may break your website(s) if you do not set it up properly.
+If you notice your website(s) suddenly breaking disable this rule immidiently or whitelist the IP in WAF.
+> This rule is still in development and is not perfect yet.